The house used as Siegfried Farnham's home and surgery.

 So I'm afraid it's been a nothing day, another day of damp miserable weather and no television reception.
 The only good thing is we'll now start making our way south a bit, though looking at the weather forecast this afternoon it looks as if the south of England is going to be hit as badly if not worse than us up here.

-Tomorrow morning we visit an old friend before taking a quick look at Grassington as we pass.
+Tomorrow morning I visit an old friend before taking a quick look at Grassington as we pass.
 It's the film location for the new series of All Creatures Great and Small.

 SATURDAY 7-9-24